suren-m/tfw/guide/2_tf_config/2_variables.md

 Introduce variables to `main.tf`, so it looks such as below.

 * Notice how each variable has a slightly different setup.
-We've done this, so we can try different approaches to passing in data.
+We've done this, so we can try different approaches to pass in data.

 ```terraform
 variable prefix {}